 University of Reading, Reading, UK

 Catherine Grant is Honorary Research Fellow at Birkbeck, University of London, and Senior Research Fellow at the University of Reading, UK.
-From September 2022, she will be Honorary Professor at Aarhus Universitet, Denmark.
+Since September 2022, she has been Honorary Professor at Aarhus Universitet, Denmark.
 She carries out her film and moving image studies research mostly in the form of remix-based video essays.
 She also runs the Film Studies For Free social media platforms, and is a founding co-editor of the award-winning peer-reviewed journal [in]Transition: Journal of Videographic Film and Moving Image Studies.

 Register now to participate in the HOLLYWOOD MEMORIES project!